marl-book/slides/README.md

 If you use the book or slides in your class, please let us know and we will add your class and institution to a list that will be published here.

 ## Reporting issues and proposing improvements

 If you spot any typos or errors in the slides, please report them to us by [creating an Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) here on Github.

-Similarly, if you have made improvements to the slides, consider creating a [merge request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) to incorporate your improvements to the files on this page.
+Similarly, if you have made improvements to the slides, consider creating a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) to incorporate your improvements to the files on this page.